-My days were filled with writing, art, running, writing, art, running, into a pattern of existence that matched my repressed self-image and general existential angst.
+My days were filled with writing, art, running, writing, art, running — pattern of existence that matched my repressed self-image and general existential angst.
 I can honestly say, that despite my natural orientation towards creativity in the form of painting, it was writing that saved my life.

 But, this really complicated my recovery.
 My degrees in psychology, science and education meant that I felt I should be able to just snap out of it.
 There was no self-compassion in this scenario.
 Why couldn’t I just think my way out of depression and make mental well-being happen?